ndd21/PHYS281/docs/exercises.md

 ### Exercise {{ counter() }}

 !!! question "Part 1"
-    Open a Python/IPython terminal and declare two variables as @(floating point numbers).
+    Open a Python/IPython terminal and declare two variables as [floating point numbers](glossary.md#floating-point-number).
 Add the two variables and store the output as a new variable.
 Print out the new variable value to the screen.